This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-These days, more and more tourists from around the world are flocking to the ancient country to experience its rich history and perhaps catch a glimpse of its bright future.
+These days, more and more tourists from around the world who visit China are flocking to the ancient country to experience its rich history and perhaps catch a glimpse of its bright future.

-While China’s modernization has meant that many western amenities are available, there are still a few hurdles that might catch the unprepared unaware.
+While modernization has meant that many western amenities are now available, there are still a few hurdles that might catch the unprepared unaware.

 Using Money in China